Don’t Do These 35 Things If You Want to Sell Your House

 Don’t Ignore the Inspection Report

 The inspection report can be a critical negotiation tool in buying a home.
-Whatever issues the inspection report turns up can move the price down potentially.
+Whatever issues the inspection report turns up potentially can drive the price down.
+You might find yourself back at the negotiating table if the inspection report turns up numerous or costly issues with your home.

 Don’t Forget to Have Safety Equipment Installed and Working